clogwog/pongclock/README.md

 pong clock made using the adafruit controller and a 32x32 rgb led matrix

-Auto-Playing pong clock where the score is the current time
+Auto-Playing pong clock where the score is the current time.
+With a custom font to match the orignal Pong game

 ![Pong Clock](pongclock.gif)